Compare Tiny House Trailer Prices and Specifications (v.2.2)* in HDG and DuraGal

 - Castlemaine, VIC

-For interstate pick up from Castlemaine, we offer a free overnight stay in our Fossil Fuels Free Off-grid Tiny House availability permitting.
+PickUp in Castlemaine, VIC- No Charge.
+If you are coming from interstate and picking up in Castlemaine, we offer a free overnight stay for you or your driver in our Fossil Fuels Free Off-grid Tiny House availability permitting.

 The style of tiny house trailer is either “protruding wheel guards” or “flat top”.